William Skelly: Aviation

 In 1928, Skelly purchased the struggling Mid-Continent Aircraft Company, which had a manufacturing plant in Tulsa.
 He reorganized it under the name Spartan Aircraft Company.
 In October 1928, he opened the Spartan School of Aeronautics to train pilots and mechanics.
 The school also facilitated sales of Spartan aircraft.
 In 1935, Skelly sold the manufacturing business to J. Paul Getty.
 Skelly retained ownership of the school.

 In 1927, Skelly obtained signatures from several prominent Tulsa businessmen put up $172,000 to buy 390 acres (178 ha) of land for use as a municipal airport.
 It was dedicated and officially opened July 3, 1928.
 The city of Tulsa purchased the airport, then named Tulsa Municipal Airport, in 1929, and put its supervision under the Tulsa Park Board.

 Radio and television

-In 1928, Skelly bought radio station KVOO (now KTSB), which became a powerful clear-channel station known as the "Voice of Oklahoma".
+In 1928, Skelly bought radio station KVOO (now KOTV), which became a powerful clear-channel station known as the "Voice of Oklahoma".
 He provided the funding for the University of Tulsa's radio station, founded in 1947 and named KWGS in his honor.
-In 1954, Skelly, a steadfast Republican, and Senator Robert S. Kerr, an equally steadfast Democrat, founded television station, KVOO-TV (now KJRH-TV).
+In 1954, Skelly, a steadfast Republican, and Senator Robert S. Kerr, an equally steadfast Democrat, founded the television station KVOO-TV (now KJRH-TV).